 - Multiple Rendering Engines: Users can specify either Headless Chrome for full JavaScript support or wkhtmltopdf for legacy compatibility, all through a single API endpoint.
 It also handles Office document conversions.

-- Usage-Based Pricing: The model features a very low monthly base fee ($1/month) plus charges for compute seconds and data transfer.
+- Usage-Based Pricing: The model features a very low monthly base fee plus charges for compute seconds and data transfer.
 This provides a low-cost entry point and scales with actual usage.

 - No Hard Queuing Limits: The architecture is built to handle high volumes of concurrent requests, making it a reliable choice for bursty workloads.